MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-signon.md

 > [!TIP]
 > Ensure you have Teams app project opened in VS code.

-## Enable sso support
+## Enable SSO support

-If you started with following project, you can incrementally add SSO:
+You can incrementally add SSO to the following project:

 * Tab
 * Bot